primaryobjects/qlearning/readme.md

 ![Controlling the player with an untrained AI](images/qlearning-1.gif)

-In the above screenshot, the AI controlling the player has not yet been trained.
-Notice the large number of random moves that the computer makes, randomly moving left and right until it gets lucky and reaches the gold.
+In the above screenshot, the AI controlling the player ('P') has not yet been trained.
+Notice the large number of random moves that the computer makes, randomly moving left and right until it gets lucky and reaches the gold ('G').

 #### AI with 1,000 points of training

 ![Controlling the player with an AI after 1,000 points of training](images/qlearning-2.gif)

-In the above screenshot, the AI has been trained with q-learning for 1,000 points of training.
+In the above screenshot, the AI ('P') has been trained with q-learning for 1,000 points of training.
 Notice the difference in the intelligence of the player movements.
-The AI has learned to move the player in the direction of the gold, optimally scoring points in each round.
+The AI has learned to move the player in the direction of the gold ('G'), optimally scoring points in each round.

 ## The Game